-The ASKAL, sometimes referred to as the Aspin dog, is a native to the Philippines, and it’s one of the most popular dog breeds in the country.
+The ASKAL, also known as the Aspin dog, is a native of the Philippines and one of the most popular dog breeds in the country.

 What Is The Meaning Of ASKAL?

-The interesting thing about the ASKAL dog puppy and an adult dog is that they don’t really have a specific appearance.
+Interestingly, an ASKAL puppy and an adult dog don’t have a specific appearance.

-The reason is simple, they crossed bred with multiple breeds, and that makes it difficult to pinpoint their looks.
+The reason is simple.
+They crossed bred with multiple breeds, making it difficult to pinpoint their looks.

-If they are mixed with another breed, they usually retain the elements from that breed and that can be very different from one pet to the other.
+If mixed with another breed, they usually retain the elements from that breed, which can be very different from one dog to the other.

 The regular height of an ASKAL dog is around 64 to 70 cm. however, you can expect females to be anywhere from 58 to 64 cm, so a tad smaller.

 Regarding weight, females are lighter at 16-20 kg, and males can be anywhere from 18 to 29 kg or even 30 at times.